ansys/pyansys-heart/README.rst

 Installing PyAnsys-Heart in developer mode allows you to modify the source and enhance it.

-Before contributing to the project, please refer to the `PyAnsys Developer's guide`_ and :doc:`contributing` page.
+Before contributing to the project, please refer to the `PyAnsys Developer's guide`_ and `contributing <https://heart.docs.pyansys.com/version/stable/contributing>`_ page.

 Documentation and issues
 ------------------------